nicholaschiasson/nicholaschiasson/README.md

 🔔 I wanted to get scheduled push notifications about when to raise and lower my new standing desk so I built a fun [command line reminders app](https://github.com/nicholaschiasson/oytr).

-🌐 I'm revamping [my personal website](https://nicholaschiasson.github.io) now since it's in desperate need of a facelift.
+🌐 I'm working on a little blog for [my personal website](https://nicholaschiasson.github.io), not that I actually regularly write blog posts.
+I just had a cheeky idea for the backend.

 Frankly, I don't have much more to boast about.
 Come back later and maybe I will.